procore-oss/ruby-sdk/README.md

 For applications that want to keep access tokens in the user's session.

 :warning:
-We strongly discourage using the session as a token store since an unencrypted version of the rails session is often logged by default to external apps such as bugsnag etc. Be sure you are not logging tokens.
+We strongly discourage using the session as a token store since the rails session is often logged by default to external apps such as bugsnag etc. Be sure you are not logging tokens.
+There is also the possibility that the rails session is using a cookie store which, depending on application settings, could be unencrypted.
+Tokens should not be stored client-side if it can be avoided.
 :warning:

 ```ruby